-STARs are assigned an Academic Success Coach at the beginning of their first semester on probation.
+Student on Academic Probation: Academic Success Coaches are assigned to students at the beginning of their first semester on probation.
 The Academic Success Coach will assist in developing realistic, achievable goals and creating an academic success plan.
-They also will act as a mentor and will help students connect with other important resources.
+They also act as a mentor and will help students connect with other important resources.

 Meet Our Academic Success Coaches

 Joanna Martin, M.S.

 When the chance to use my knowledge of university structures, academic success, and student engagement came up I leaped at the chance to join the team!
 Working in the Office of Academic Enrichment allows me to do all of that and more.
 My own undergraduate experience went from trial to triumph, with the help of some incredible faculty and staff that were committed to seeing me become the best student possible.
 That experience inspired me to help other students by pursuing a career in higher education.
 Helping you navigate the thrilling but sometimes overwhelming college experience is my PASSION.
 So, think of me as your college tour guide ready to equip you with strategies and knowledge about the journey ahead.
 Now let’s get to work!

 “It takes courage to grow up and become who you really are”